 The Mountain Environments Research Institute currently offers Extended Education courses and study abroad opportunities through Western Washington University.
 Students can take courses in a variety of disciplines that provide opportunities to gain experience working in mountain environments through outdoor leadership development, climbing and mountaineering, field-based science, and international and local community development.

-Courses offered Fall 2017:
+Courses offered Winter 2017:

 Other Student Opportunities

 - The Explorers Club and Rolex share a common vision – supporting and fostering emerging young explorers.
 As a result of this shared vision, we are pleased to announce the second installment of The Rolex Explorer Grants program.
 The Rolex Explorer Grants will send extraordinary young explorers into the field and promote the significant role that exploration plays in addressing cutting-edge scientific questions, understanding our environment and the world we live in, and learning more about our history.
 In 2018 up to five $10,000 grants will be awarded to young explorers.
 This program is open to all field science disciplines.
 Proposals must contain a field science exploration component and address a novel scientific, environmental, or historic question.
 In addition to demonstrating a spirit of exploration, candidates must put forward a project or research proposal that has a clear scientific rationale, represents original work, and has the potential for significant impact or new understanding.